 Results

-The analysis of blood was performed on each broiler chicken used in this experiment after the end of the experiment.
+The analysis of blood was performed on each broiler chicken used in this experiment at the end of the study.
 The primary focus of the analysis was to determine the effects of Escherichia coli (E. coli) infection in broiler chickens and the effect of curcumin supplementation on the immune system and blood parameters of the broiler chickens.
 The blood was evaluated for several parameters, including hemoglobin (Hb), cellular dimensions, and on what percentage of total red blood cells (RBCs) were produced.

 The blood was also analysed for the size and Hb content of each RBC.
 The objective was to evaluate E. coli infections' influence on broiler chickens and the potential benefits of curcumin supplementation on their red blood cell size, quality, shape, mean corpuscular volume, mean corpuscular Hb, and mean corpuscular Hb concentration, as well as other laboratory measures, including total leukocyte counts (TLCs) and differential leukocyte counts (DLCs) for each of the experimental chickens.
 The results are summarised in Tables 1 and Fig.1.